 - Pods – free – this plugin helps you store your members, along with any additional information you want to display (like job title, email, phone etc.).
-Another good premium option here is Toolset Types, which offers similar functionality, plus a whole lot more options.
+Another good premium option here is Toolset, which offers similar functionality, plus a whole lot more options.

 Put them together, and you’ve got everything you need to manage your members on both the backend and frontend of your site.

 Here’s your step-by-step guide for how to use these two plugins to create a member directory on WordPress…

 Step 1: Create Member Custom Post Type and Custom Fields With Pods